 A team at Boston Children’s Hospital is using a cutting-edge genetics technology to try to get at this question.

-“We’re looking for variations in the structure of DNA that make children susceptible to MIS-C,” says Dr. Catherine Brownstein, Assistant Director of the Molecular Genetics Core Facility, who is co-leading a new study with Dr. Alan Beggs, Director of the Manton Center for Orphan Disease Research.
+“We’re looking for variations in the structure of DNA that make children susceptible to MIS-C,” says Catherine Brownstein, MPH, PhD, assistant director of the Molecular Genetics Core Facility, who is co-leading a new study with Alan Beggs, PhD, director of the Manton Center for Orphan Disease Research.

 MIS-C genetics: Genetic sequencing and beyond

 The study builds on work already underway at Boston Children’s.
-The Children’s Rare Disease Cohort Initiative, led by Drs.
-David Williams, Piotr Sliz, and Shira Rockowitz, is providing blood samples.
-A team led by critical care physician Dr. Adrienne Randolph and immunologist Dr. Janet Chou has been sequencing children’s entire genome, identifying all the “letters” that make up our genetic code, or exome (sequencing a smaller group of genes that code for proteins).
+The Children’s Rare Disease Cohort Initiative, led by David Williams, Piotr Sliz, and Shira Rockowitz, is providing blood samples.
+A team led by critical care physician Adrienne Randolph, MD, MSc, and immunologist Janet Chou, MD, has been sequencing children’s entire genome, identifying all the “letters” that make up our genetic code, or exome (sequencing a smaller group of genes that code for proteins).

 These traditional methods can identify “spelling” changes in the genetic code.
 Another method, called chromosomal microarray analysis, can pick up duplicated or missing segments of DNA in our 23 chromosomes.

 But there are other kinds of genetic changes that neither of these technologies can pick up.